automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Equijubus.md

 # Equijubus
-## Description: Its name is Greek for "horse mane".
+## Its name is Greek for "horse mane".